 Rinse your trout under cold running water, removing any debris or slime.
 Pay special attention to the gill area and fins.
 After rinsing, thoroughly pat the fish dry with paper towels - this crucial step prevents slipping during filleting.

 For optimal fish handling, work with chilled fish whenever possible.
-If you've just caught the trout, place it on ice for 30 minutes before filleting.
+If you've just caught the trout, place it on ice for 30 minutes before filleting to allow rigor mortis to pass.

 Safety Considerations